The best independent guide to Sesimbra

 The hike up to Sesimbra castle is challenging, but the views are worth the effort

-In Sesimbra, the bus terminates at the Sesimbra bus station, which is just to the north of the town centre, on the Avenida da Liberdade.
-The exact GPS coordinates of the bus station are 38.44580, -9.09983 and it is only a 5-minute walk to the beach.
+In Sesimbra, the bus terminates at the Sesimbra bus station, which is just to the north of the town centre, on the Avenida da Liberdade, and is only a 5-minute walk to the beach.

 Lisbon airport is the main international airport of Portugal and the closest airport to Sesimbra.
 From Lisbon airport there are a number of different options to travel directly to Sesimbra: